rubygarage/collection-view-layouts/README.md

 # About

-Collection view layouts is a set of custom flow layouts for iOS which imitate general data grid approaches for mobile apps.
+Collection View Layouts is a set of custom flow layouts for iOS which imitate general data grid approaches for mobile apps.

 # Flow types